Monthly Archives: March 2014

 • Prevents the edges from lifting up

-We recommend using five medium coats of “Mod Podge” as a sealer over the top of your decals and we have a Mod Podge application guide as mentioned above.
+We recommend you apply about five medium coats of “Mod Podge” as a sealer over the top of your decals and we have a Mod Podge application guide as mentioned above.
 You have enough Mod Podge thickness when your fingernail keeps sliding and does not catch on the decal edge.
 Not every design and child needs this, but most of the time you won’t know until it is too late.
 Reapplication every few weeks may be needed with active children.
 We recommend two coats at the time of initial decal application, two more the next day during the time your child is not wearing the band, and one last coat the day after.

 Designs and lettering with thin or pointy parts (like the name Paige above or see the pictures below) are prime candidates for Mod Podge, as just a little rubbing will lift or shift the thin lettering, break off corners, or can even rub the ink off.